Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model

-where $m$ indexes the unit cells and $n$ labels the $n$th site within each unit cell.
-The $|\phi_{\{A\}}(B_n)\rangle$ is obtained by replacing the tensor $A_n$ in a single unit cell of the ground state $\ket{\psi^{\mathrm{gs}}(\{A\})}$ with $B_n$.
-The translation operator $\hat{T}_x$ shifts the system by one unit cell, equivalent to a single-site translation along the $x$-direction on the strip.
+where $m$ indexes the unit cells and $n$ labels the $n$th site within each unit cell, and in each summand the tensor $A_n$ in a single unit cell of the ground state $\ket{\psi^{\mathrm{gs}}(\{A\})}$ is replaced with $B_n$.
+The translation operator $\hat{T}_x$ shifts the system by one unit cell, equivalent to a single-site translation along the $x$-direction of the strip.
 Orthogonality to the ground state is ensured by imposing gauge-fixing conditions on $B_n$.
 The relative $\mathrm{U}(1)$ charge $q$ of $B_n$ with respect to $A_n$ labels the charge sector of the excitation relative to that of the ground state.